czwsh98/Clap-clap/status_report.md

 (3) What are your goals for the next week?

 Fix the bug and finish off styling -- Wrapping up the project.

+# Comments by Ming
+* "Server request is not always going through" => why is that?
+What are the errors?